botond0401/DS_MSC_Maths/README.md

 # Mathematics of Data Science Course

-Welcome to the repository for the Mathematics of Data Science course, which I attended during the winter semester of 2023 at the University of Vienna with Professor Martin Ehler! 😊 This repository contains materials related to the lectures and exercises for the course.
+Welcome to the repository for the Mathematics of Data Science course, which I attended at the University of Vienna! 😊 This repository contains materials related to the lectures and exercises for the course.
 We covered various topics including:

 - Machine numbers
 - Data compression